 Coordinates: N 54.12990, W 3.09836

-Not much remains of the historic village of Aldingham with apparently much being lost to the sea over the centuries.
-However, the few buildings that remain are in a peaceful setting with wonderful views across Morecambe Bay.
+Not much remains of the historic village of Aldingham, with apparently much being lost to the sea over the centuries.
+However, the attractive buildings that remain are in a peaceful setting with wonderful views across Morecambe Bay.
 St Cuthbert’s Church is directly on the coast and although it has been much extended and restored, the oldest part dates from the 12th century and is worth exploring.
 Across the road is Aldingham Hall which is now a private nursing home but you can see the fancy exterior from the road.
-The wide pebbly/sandy beach is adjacent to the car park and at low tide, soft mud/sand stretches as far as the eye can see.
+The wide pebbly/sandy beach is adjacent to the car park and at low tide, sand/mud stretches as far as the eye can see.
 There are adjacent toilet facilities which along with the parking are free but a donation is welcome.

 Head back the way you came to the cross roads with the A5087 and go straight across towards Gleaston Water Mill.
 Continue through pleasant open countryside for approx 0.8 miles to the village of Scales.
 Pass through the peaceful village for approx 0.3 miles to take the first left turn.
 Continue along the single track road for approx 0.6 miles, passing a small tarn on the left before you see Gleaston Castle ahead on the right.
 The castle dates from around the 14th century but has been ruined for many centuries and is not open to the public.
 You get a good view of the castle from the road before passing through the adjoining farm.
 Continue a short distance to Gleaston Water Mill on the right, with parking on the left.